 I settled for just 4 stats to keep It manageable and spent a fair bit of time considering which stats would be the best to include.
 In the end I went with the following:

 Strength: Easy for kids to understand how you can apply this in physical problem-solving situations (roll 1d6 to find your strength)

 Energy: After a bit of consideration I decided I didn’t want to go with HP.
-While I don’t think kids learn violence from games I also didn’t want her to get scared or sad if her character died.
+While I don’t think kids learn violence from games I also didn’t want her to get scared or make her sad if her character died.
 So, I decided that energy was a better description.
 After all most toddlers and kids can relate to being tired (even if they’d never admit to it). (roll 3 x d6 + 6 to find your energy)

 Finally, I told her to name and draw the character she had rolled.
 She was very excited about this and it had her really engaged with the character before we even started playing.

 How to determine the outcome of a situation

 As you will see in my guidelines below I never get too tied up in the outcome of die rolls, but I do have a simple system in place to determine success.

 To see if my daughter accomplishes the task she wants to do she first has to describe how she is going to do it, then I determine which stats she needs to check against.
 Let’s say she wants to get to the top of a tower.
 She tells me that she will try to scale the wall by climbing up the side.
 I tell her to roll a strength check and I determine that she needs to get 9 or above.
 She rolls a d6 and adds her strength to the outcome.
 If it’s above 9 she succeeds, if it’s below she fails.
 At some point I will introduce critical success and fails, but for now I think that might be a bit too complicated.
 I’ve also stuck to d4 and d6 for now, but will likely expand to the other die types as her math skills develop.